chungchenran2/cmpe202/lab4/README.md

 CRC Cards for Din Tai Fung sign-up

+///////////////////////////////////////////////////////////////

 CLASS: WaitList

 RESPONSIBILITIES:
 Maintains a waiting list for customer parties.
 Accepts a Customer's Name, Cell Phone Number, and the Number of People in their Party.
 Creates an entry with the given information to the bottom of the list.
-Returns a "Table Ready" message to the Customer when a table is available.
+Returns a "Table Ready" message to the Customer when a table from tablelist is available.
 Accepts a "Confirm" or "Leave" message from the Customer.
 Removes the Customer's entry after their reply.
+Find another Customer that the table accommodates or send signal to tablelist to change table's state.

 COLLABORATORS:
-WLState
+TableList

+///////////////////////////////////////////////////////////////

-CLASS: WLState
+CLASS: TableList

 RESPONSIBILITIES:
+Maintains a list for all tables in the restaurant.
-Checks if an available table can accommodate a customer party from the wait list.
+Each table can accommodate a certain number of customers.
-Starts checking the top entry and moves down to subsequent entries until a match is found.
-Returns confirmation that a table is ready for the selected customer party.
-If receives "Confirm" then move state from TableReady to TableNotReady.
-If receives "Leave" then check more entries for other matches.
+Each table has two states, can be changed by a signal from waitlist.
+Returns an available table's info to waitlist.

 COLLABORATORS:
-WaitList
+TableStatus

+///////////////////////////////////////////////////////////////

+CLASS: TableStatus

+RESPONSIBILITIES:
+Keeps the state of a table.
+Change state from TableNotReadyState to TableReadyState and vice versa with a signal.

+COLLABORATORS:
+TableNotReadyState, TableReadyState

+///////////////////////////////////////////////////////////////

 CLASS: TableNotReadyState

 RESPONSIBILITIES:
-Listens for the first table that becomes available.
-Keeps list of all available tables.
+Signals the waitlist that a table is not ready.

 COLLABORATORS:

-WLState
+///////////////////////////////////////////////////////////////

 CLASS: TableReadyState

 RESPONSIBILITIES:
-Checks the number of seats for the first available table.
-Returns number of seats for the available table.
+Signals the waitlist that a table is ready.

 COLLABORATORS:

-WLState
+///////////////////////////////////////////////////////////////

-I decided to go with state because there are two states for this waiting list, "Table Ready" and "Table Not Ready".
-When the current state is "Table Not Ready" it will wait for the first table that becomes available.
-When the current state is "Table Ready" it will return the number of seats available for that table and wait to move on to the next available table.
+The patterns I decided to go with are observer and state because the waitlist can observe the tablelist for when a table becomes available.
+There are two states for each table, "Table Ready" and "Table Not Ready".
+The waitlist will do nothing when all tables are in the state "Table Not Ready".
+When a table changes its state to "Table Ready" the tablelist will return the table's number of seats available to the waitlist.
+The waitlist will notify the first customer party the table can accommodate that a table is ready and wait for their response.
+Whether a customer sends "Confirm" or "Leave" that customer will be removed from the waitlist.
+The waitlist will either find another customer match or tell the tablelist to set the table's state back to "Table Not Ready".

+For the observer pattern, TableList plays the ConcreteSubject role and WaitList plays the ConcreteObserver role.

-WaitList plays the Context role, WLState plays the State role, TableNotReadyState and TableReadyState both play the ConcreteState subclasses roles.
+For the state pattern, TableStatus plays the Context role, TableNotReadyState and TableReadyState both play the ConcreteState subclasses roles.